-What’s the core difference between today’s supply chain and the digital supply chain?
+What’s the core difference between today’s supply chain and benefits of the digital supply chain?

 Look down at your desk.
 What do you see?
 If you see paper, pen, and a computer, you see the typical, modern supply chain.
 If asked, could you provide the latest information on your current automation, key performance indicators, data, use of IT applications, and finance government?

 The chances are good that much of this information is stored digitally.
 However, you would probably need to look through some of the physical, tactile paperwork to find all of the information.
 Also, is the information stored only your computer or a server?
 Now, how long is that going to take you?